Photo by Tanya Rosen-Jones

 - BM, Instituto Universitario de Estudios Musicales, Venezuela, (1996)

 - DMA, Michigan State University (2001)

-Conductor Raphael Jiménez joined the Oberlin Conservatory of Music as associate professor of conducting and director of Oberlin orchestras in 2011.
-Born in Florida and raised in Venezuela, Jiménez began his musical life as a violinist.
+Born in Florida and raised in Venezuela, conductor Raphael Jiménez began his musical life as a violinist.
 While he was a member of the Simón Bolívar National Youth Orchestra of Venezuela, he was assigned his first conducting responsibility at the Venezuelan National System of Youth and Children’s Orchestras (El Sistema).
-He was soon conducting all the professional orchestras in the country and was appointed Principal Conductor of the Caracas National Ballet at the age of 22, leading the orchestra in numerous performances of the most representative works of this genre including Swan Lake, Don Quixote, Firebird, Coppelia, Cinderella, Romeo and Juliet, and The Nutcracker, among many others.
+He was soon conducting all the professional orchestras in the country and was appointed principal conductor of the Caracas National Ballet at age 22.

-Jiménez devotes great effort to the promotion of new music, especially of works by Latin American composers, and he has been recognized for his diverse and eclectic programming.
-He has had the privilege of premiering numerous works including the world premiere of and flowers pick themselves featured on the eponymous recording.
+Jiménez devotes great effort to the promotion of new music—especially works by Latin American composers—and he has been recognized for his diverse and eclectic programming.
+He has had the privilege of premiering numerous works, including the world premiere of and flowers pick themselves, featured on the eponymous recording.